johnnyawesome/TransformingCubes/README.md

 This is a continuation of my [ShiftingCubes Project](https://github.com/johnnyawesome/ShiftingCubes)!

 It uses the same codebase.
-For mor information, read my [blogpost](https://breaksome.tech/coding-shifting-cubes-in-p5js/) where I explain the code step-by-step.

 ## How to use